 Though labels are growing increasingly conscious of Generation Z, Millennials are still comfortably in the driving seat when it comes to purchasing power.
 As per usual, Donatella Versace summed things up in admirably direct terms: “Millennials.
 They have all the power.”

-The courting of Millennials was evident all across SS18 with heavyweights such as Versace, Armani, and Dolce & Gabbana all using pop and social media stars aimed at that cohort to test-drive sportier streetwear versions of their classic Milanese cuts.
+The courting of Millennials was evident all across Spring/Summer 2018 with heavyweights such as Versace, Armani, and Dolce & Gabbana all using pop and social media stars aimed at that cohort to test-drive sportier streetwear versions of their classic Milanese cuts.
 Standout items here included reissued archival prints and logo tees from Versace (sparked by a direct request from Kendall Jenner) and Dolce & Gabbana’s #DGMillennials line.

 As Business of Fashion recently pointed out, this marriage of streetwear and luxury isn’t a one-off, but part of an interesting wider trend that shows high-end brands embracing streetwear as an incubation lab for younger demographics.